1207 Geneva, Rue de Soleure 6

 the duration of the transfer project including the costs of all departments and persons involved.
 Costs are incurred twice during the project period.
 Once in the company's own production, which has not yet been transferred, and the total transfer costs including trials in the new production facility.
 This period in particular, together with the associated activities, is a key factor in determining the total costs of the production transfer and the success or failure of outsourcing.

-It is therefore of paramount importance to plan such outsourcing production transfers carefully and execute them quickly.
-The difference between a quick, clean production transfer and a relatively complex, multi-year project could quickly exceed millions.
+It is therefore of paramount importance that such outsourcingProduction transfer carefully planned and implemented quickly.
+The differences between a quick, clean production transfer and a relatively complex, multi-year project could quickly exceed millions.

 In general, contract manufacturers are actually optimized to produce different types of products quickly and efficiently.
 However, this focus on low manufacturing costs often leads to very large batch sizes and therefore indirectly to very long lead times for production.